aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to FODS via C# or Online App" h2=".NET API for PPT to FODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPT files to FODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert PPT files to FODS in just two steps.

+The first step is to use Aspose.Slides for .NET to export the PPT file to HTML.
+Aspose.Slides for .NET is a powerful component that enables developers to create, read, write, modify and convert PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to FODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write, modify and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML to FODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to FODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for .NET, developers can easily convert PPT files to FODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert PPT files to FODS in just two steps.
+It is an ideal solution for developers who need to quickly and easily convert PPT files to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}